gradle/gradle/design-docs/managed-component-model.md

 - Consistent validation when managed type, ModelMap and ModelSet are used as inputs.
 - Consistent validation when managed type, ModelMap and ModelSet are mutated after view is closed.
 - Consistent validation when managed type, ModelMap and ModelSet used on subject that is not mutable.
+- Consistent error message for ModelMap<T> and ModelSet<T> where T is not managed.
 - Consistent usage of ModelMap and ModelSet with reference properties.
 - Consistent mutation methods on ModelMap and ModelSet.
 - Enforce that `@Defaults` rules cannot be applied to an element created using non-void `@Model` rule.